Most Popular Trades in Australia Today

 Removalists remove and transport furniture and other household effects to a new home.
 Aside from ensuring the safety of the transported items and making sure that they arrive at the new location on schedule, the job may also include other services, like assembly and reassembly of items, packing, cleaning, and storage.
 According to ServiceSeeking, removalists are the highest paying tradies last year.
 Removalists from NSW earn an average of $95.21 per hour while those in SA command an average rate of $94.83 per hour.

-Removalists must have working knowledge of driving large removal vans, as well as loading equipment like forklifts.
+Removalists must have a working knowledge of driving large removal vans, as well as loading equipment like forklifts.
 They also need to secure appropriate licences for driving vehicles and operating equipment.
 While formal training is not required, completing a traineeship in furniture removal, which usually takes around 24 months, can improve employment prospects.

 Landscaping and Gardening